Life coaching and mentoring are booming fields.

 If a person chooses coaching, there are many benefits.
 Coaching conversations help a person focus attention on their desired goals (Moore, Jackson, & Tschannen-Moren, 2016).

-Most of the session involves the coach listening, and then asking powerfully focused questions.
+Most of the session involves the coach listening, and then asking powerfully focused life coaching questions.
 Moore and colleagues offer several examples.
 Among them are: